 The Notion integration is a recurring plus.
 For Notion users, BlitzIt feels like a logical addition – finally a way to execute your Notion tasks without getting lost in the database jungle.

-Interesting: in comparisons with Llama Life (a similar focus timer app), BlitzIt scores better on integrations but worse on stability and polish.
-Llama Life feels more finished, BlitzIt feels more like a work in progress with potential.
+Interesting: in comparisons with Llama Life (a similar focus-timer-app) BlitzIt scores better on integrations, but worse on stability and polish.
+Llama Life feels more finished, BlitzIt feels more like a work-in-progress with potential.

 BlitzIt alternatives